 Spin the Globe Series by Edward Moldenhauer

-The stories that make up the adventures in the Spin the Globe series are based on bedtime stories the author told his son and daughter each night.
+The adventure stories in the Spin the Globe series are based on bedtime stories the author told his own children.
 The first in the series sees Frederick von Wigglebottom travel to Alice Springs and Uluru in Australia.

 Follow in the footsteps of seven children from around the world as they go about their daily lives.
-The book provides a window into the traditions of families from Italy, Japan, Iran, Peru, Uganda, and Russia as it follows the children while they go to school, play games, and sit down for dinner.
-The book is perfect to teach young children about similarities and differences as they explore new cultures and customs around the world.
+The book provides a window into the traditions of families from Italy, Japan, Iran, Peru, Uganda, and Russia following the children while they go to school, play games, and sit down for dinner.
+The book teaches young children about similarities and differences as they explore new cultures and customs around the world.

 This is How I Do It: One Day in the Life of You and 59 Real Kids from Around the World by Matt Lamothe

-A follow up to Matt Lamothe’s book This is How We Do It, this activity book gives children a chance to document their own life and daily rituals alongside 59 real kids from across the globe.
-The book includes sticker sheets, punch-out postcards, and a fold-out map to get your child, writing, drawing, and creating while learning about other cultures.
+A follow up to Matt Lamothe’s book This is How We Do It.
+The activity book allow children to document their own daily rituals alongside 59 real kids from across the globe.
+It includes sticker sheets, punch-out postcards, and a fold-out map to get your child, writing, drawing, and creating while learning about other cultures.

 Atlas of Adventures: A Collection of Natural Wonders, Exciting Experiences, and Fun Festivities from the Four Corners of the Globe by Rachel Williams